KeHongYing/OS2020_project1/report.md

 &emsp; I use two cores to run $Parent$ and $Child\ process$ respectively.
 If we only use one, $Child\ process$ might be preempted by $Parent\ process$.
 This will cause the running time incorrect.
 So we need two cores to run them respectively.
 In $Parent$'s core, $main$'s $CPU\ priority$ is the highest to make sure it will be scheduled most frequently.
 When a process ready, It will be $fork()$ and $block$ immediately.
 When a process is $blocked$, it will be $assign$ to $Parent$'s core and reduce the $CPU\ priority$ to 1, which is much smaller than $main$.
 If it is its turn to run, it will be $assign$ to $Child$'s core and run.
 At the begin, $Child\ process$ is always in the $Child$'s core, there is a problem: in some time period, all of process in $Child\ process$ are blocked, which means they have the same $CPU\ priority$, some of them will be scheduled to run but it can't in fact.
 So in my method, all of blocked process will be placed in the $Parent$'s core, and all of them will not be scheduled because their $CPU\ priority$ is significant lower than $main$.

+&emsp; Even I use the above method to avoid child run in wrong time, I notice that some of them will sneak sometimes.
+This will cause they get the start time too early and the execution time we computed would be too long.
+So I set a new $while$ loop to check whether its $CPU\ priority$ has been rise or not.
+If not, it means that the process sneak and beacause parent hasn't let it run.
+It will be blocked in the loop until it wake up and rise the priority.

 ## Kernel Version

 &emsp; I use $Linux\ 4.14.25$, which is same to $HW1$ and provided by the TA.